(916) 375-7604 ext. 1306

 After School Education and Safety Program - ASES

-Ability to understand and follow basic directions and rules of the program in order for staff to maintain proper supervision and safety standards.
+Ability to understand and follow basic directions and rules of the program for staff to maintain proper supervision and safety standards.

-Ability to maintain basic self-control to insure the safety of themselves and others in the program.
+Ability to maintain basic self-control to ensure the safety of themselves and others in the program.

 Ability to handle own personal hygiene/bathroom needs.

 WUSD Board of Trustees has approved the following priorities for students to enroll in the ASES after school program:

 2. Students in 6th, 7th & 8th grades that attend daily.

 3. Students identified in need of supplemental or concentrated support by LCFF.